 The grilled cheese sticks were the perfect finishing touch.
 The mayo mix is a pleasant change from just buttering the bread.
-I used a combination of three kinds of Cheddar.
+I used a combination of three kinds of cheddar.
 A New York, a Vermont and a Wisconsin.
 After the sandwiches are grilled and cut into strips, if you have warming tray, put the cheese sticks on it and cover with foil.
 This will keep the cheese melty and the bread warm without burning.

-This soup received all positive reviews from everyone here.
+This homemade tomato soup received all positive reviews from everyone here.
 In fact, I just reheated some that was leftover and it was even better a day later after all the flavors had a chance to meld.

-Homemade Tomato Soup with Grilled Cheese Sticks
+Tomato Soup with Grilled Cheese Sticks

 - 3 tablespoons olive oil